There may have been two Kumakichis, sharing variants of the spelling of the name.

 1877 March – Sar Gengero, Fakir of Yeddo, with Coma Kitche on rope and bamboo in Goulburn, Australia

-1881 Cooma Kitchi with Wirth’s circus in Australia
+1883 January – Cooma Kitchi with Hay’s Circus in Australia

-1883 Cooma Kitchi with the Royal Tycoon Troupe in Australia performing tumbling acts and slack wire walking
+1883 March-June – Cooma Kitchi with the Royal Tycoon Troupe in Australia performing tumbling acts and slack wire walking as Coma

-1884 April – Komakitchee in Britain as a member of the Great Tycoon Japanese company in Belfast billed as the original troupe that appeared at the Crystal Palace in 1865 (mistake for 1870?)
+1884 April – Komakitchee in Britain as a member of the Great Tycoon Japanese company in Belfast billed as the original troupe that appeared at the Crystal Palace in 1865.
 Komakitchee the Japanese Monkey.
 Japanese Tumbling Act.
+No further mention of this after April – so it may have been a one off burlesque or parody, rather than the authentic personnel.

 1884 June 19th Cooma Kitche arrives in Sydney on the Leura from Brisbane

-1884 June-Sep – Cooma Kitchi with Madame Woodyear’s Electric Circus in Australia. “the extraordinary gymnastic performances of Cooma Kitch, a phenomenal Japanese…as a tumbler Cooma showed himself king of the ring.”
+1884 June – 31 August – Cooma Kitchi with Madame Woodyear’s Electric Circus in Australia. “the extraordinary gymnastic performances of Cooma Kitch, a phenomenal Japanese…as a tumbler Cooma showed himself king of the ring.”
 Advertisements say he had been in Japan before coming to Australia.

 1884 August – advertisement in The Era that The Original Comer Kitchey, just arrived from Japan, late of the Celebrated Tycoon Troupe was available in Britain from August 25th

-1885 March – Cooma Kitchie, Japanese Wonder appears in Matthews’ World Circus in Goulburn, Australia
+1885 March – Cooma Kitchie, Japanese Wonder “who has lost one of his legs” appears in Matthews’ World Circus in Goulburn, Australia

 1885 March Komakitchee “in his great barrel performance” with the Tycoon Japanese Troupe in Cardiff, Wales